 The Orthopaedic Surgery Department at the University of Missouri – Kansas City welcomes senior medical students to participate in a four-week sub-internship.
 During this month, students will gain an in-depth exposure to musculoskeletal medicine and orthopaedic care.
 This experience is designed to provide an overview of orthopaedic surgery by engaging students on the various sub-specialty services provided by our institutions, including Adult Reconstruction, Adult Hand, Adult Foot and Ankle, Trauma, Spine, Oncology, and Sports Medicine.
 Students interested in participating on a pediatric rotation are welcome to apply at Children’s Mercy Hospital, our flagship hospital for the pediatric experience in the UMKC Residency Program.

 The University of Missouri – Kansas City Orthopaedic Surgery Department welcomes visiting medical students to rotate with us.
 Rotations are available each summer and fall for qualified, fourth-year medical students from LCME-accredited medical schools.
-Interested students should contact the Senior Administrative Assistant, Sonia Neil, with the following information: name, medical school, USMLE Step 1 score, brief explanation (one to two paragraphs) of interest in the program, and requested dates of rotation.
+Interested students should contact the Senior Administrative Assistant, Dora Browne, with the following information: name, medical school, USMLE Step 1 score, brief explanation (one to two paragraphs) of interest in the program, and requested dates of rotation.
 Tentative approval will be granted after application review by our clerkship director Jonathan Dubin, M.D.
 However, formal approval requires that an application be submitted and verified through VSAS to secure the rotation.
 Students who do not submit a complete VSAS application will not be permitted to rotate.
 Requests will be reviewed and rotations will be scheduled in the order they are received.

 A general outline of the rotation can be seen below.